-Commission Employees and/or Representatives who become aware of, suspect inappropriate conduct or observe warning signs of unusual behavior including acts by third-parties, should immediately report their concerns to their supervisor or manager.
-The supervisor or manager should contact the Director of Human Resources to advise them of the concerns.
+Employees and/or Commission Representatives who become aware of, suspect inappropriate conduct, or observe warning signs of unusual behavior including acts by third parties, must immediately report their concerns to their supervisor or manager.
+The supervisor or manager is required to contact the Director of Human Resources as soon as feasible to advise them of the concerns.